ZeNyfh/misc-scripts/README.md

 The reason why this actually exists is because I am a hoarder of files, I like to click download on funny/cool media I see, but this takes up precious storage space on my OS drive, so I move stuff to my other drives using this script.

+## Batch

+### folderToMP3

+- attempts to convert all files (non-bat) in the directory to mp3 using FFMpeg.

+I needed this because I was using a program which only took mp3s in, uses FFMpeg so it works with mp4s too, overall nice script that I used on Windows.

 ## Powershell

 ### changeJava.ps1